mimikyu99/implosion/README.md

 # Implosion
 A mindustry mod,that adds a brand new planet: **europa** one of the seven moon of Jupiter,also whit a brand new tech tree.

+# Socials
+you can see our [trello](https://trello.com/invite/b/lZ9qBqhg/ATTI6391bef7ad11ff64bfad07c7489ed8424C563CD3/implosion) or contact us on discord: orange0330. and norax.2